Magnus-droid/Paralell_Comp/README.md

 # Parallell_Comp

-This repo contains the tasks1-6 in the subject TDT4200 at the Norwegian University of Science and Technology
+This repo contains the tasks1-6 in the subject TDT4200 at the Norwegian University of Science and Technology.
+The files for task 4 and 5 seem to have been corrupted in some way...